-The service was founded in 2015 because the founding security team felt that a “free internet was under threat.”
+Their VPN service was founded in 2015 because the founding security team felt that a “free internet was under threat.”

 But before we get to that, let’s back it up for just a second.

 We’ve compiled weeks worth of work in this SwitchVPN review.
-It includes both first-hand experience, as well quantitative analysis from several third-party sources.
+It includes both first-hand experience, as well as quantitative analysis from several third-party sources.

 Read on to find out whether we give them a thumbs up or thumbs down.

 |OVERALL RANK:||#38 out of 78 VPNs|

 |SUPPORT:||Amazing Customer Support|